 The search query above contains a series of operators, as well as four terms that I think are integral to my legal problem.
-The operator! after embryo tells Westlaw Edge that I am interested in results with the term embryo with various endings since I want to retrieve cases that discuss one embryo as well as those that discuss multiple embryos.
-The operator /p tells Westlaw Edge that I want the search terms embryo! and property to appear in the same paragraph, since if the terms appear in proximity to one another they are probably being discussed in relation to one another.
+The operator! after embryo tells Westlaw Precision that I am interested in results with the term embryo with various endings since I want to retrieve cases that discuss one embryo as well as those that discuss multiple embryos.
+The operator /p tells Westlaw Precision that I want the search terms embryo! and property to appear in the same paragraph, since if the terms appear in proximity to one another they are probably being discussed in relation to one another.
 I've then specified that I also want in that same paragraph either one of two synonyms for the concept of divorce.
-I've also put the phrase "dissolution of marriage" in quotes to indicate that I want results with that exact phrase, not just the term dissolution appearing in one sentence and the term marriage appearing in a different sentence.152 By using these operators, I have narrowed my results to those likely to address my specific problem, though I will still need to try additional research methods to make sure I've located all the relevant primary authorities.
+I've also put the phrase "dissolution of marriage" in quotes to indicate that I want results with that exact phrase, not just the term dissolution appearing in one sentence and the term marriage appearing in a different sentence.
+By using these operators, I have narrowed my results to those likely to address my specific problem, though I will still need to try additional research methods to make sure I've located all the relevant primary authorities.

-151 Refer to the help documentation on the legal research platforms for more information about the order of operators.
+&lt;sup>155 Refer to the help documentation on the legal research platforms for more information about the order of operators.

-152 Notice that I did not include search terms referencing the type of authority (cases) or the jurisdiction (Oregon) in the search query since I can use filters and/or browsing to more precisely target documents conforming to that criteria.
+$^{156}$ Notice that I did not include search terms referencing the type of authority (cases) or the jurisdiction (Oregon) in the search query since I can use filters and/or browsing to more precisely target documents conforming to that criteria.

 Operator Effect Example

 AND Returns only documents budget and deficit

-MIND containing both terms. budget and deficit
+711115 containing both terms. budget and deficit

 Returns documents

 OR containing either term. ship or vessel or

 OK Often used with boat

 synonyms.

 Returns documents

 containing the first term

 NOT but excludes any apple not fruit

 documents that also

 contain the second.

-Returns documents with constion /s
+Returns documents with sanction /s frivolous

-/s both terms in the same sanction /s frivolous
+/s both terms in the same

-sentence. involous
+sentence.
+Hivolous

 Returns documents with

 /p both terms in the same custody /p child

 paragraph.

 Returns only documents

-(()) that contain the entire "attorney of record"
+(( )) that contain the entire "attorney of record"

 phrase found within the attorney of record

 quotes.

 Root expander; will acqui!

 ! return documents Finds acquire,

-: containing any variation acquisition,
+· containing any variation acquisition,

 of a root word. acquiring, etc.

+Universal character; the computer will treat the as all letters.
 Useful if looking at

-Universal also as atom the alternate spellings,
+alternate spellings,

-Universal character; the computer will treat the e.g. defene if
+e.g. defene if

-as all letters. looking at both
+· looking at both

-as an ietters.
 English and

 American cases.